ionreq/realgo/README.md

 A ko means that you can't replace a killed stone in the following move, you have to play elsewhere.
 Well this should translate to: you can't play in the vicinity of one stoneradius in the next move.
 False eyes, bamboo joints, race to kill, etc. there's still much to explore.
-I'm only a poor developer and a miserable go player.
+I'm only a poor developer and a miserable Go player.
 And now I'm getting a tea.
 You know.

 compile with www.freebasic.net